wpsharks/html-compressor/README.md

 - (boolean)`compress_combine_remote_css_js` TRUE by default.
 If you prefer NOT to combine CSS/JS files from remote resource locations please set this to a FALSE value.
 By default, the options: `compress_combine_head_body_css`, `compress_combine_head_js`, `compress_combine_footer_js` will recursively combine all resources (including those from remote locations).
- If you set this to a FALSE value, all remote (externally hosted resources; e.g. those from CDNs or other remote URLs) will be excluded automatically to prevent remote off-site connections from taking place.
+ If you set this to a FALSE value, all remote (externally hosted resources; e.g., those from CDNs or other remote URLs) will be excluded automatically to prevent remote off-site connections from taking place.

 - (boolean)`compress_inline_js_code` TRUE by default.
-If you prefer NOT to compress inline JS code (i.e. minify the contents of inline `<script>` tags), please set this to a FALSE value.
+If you prefer NOT to compress inline JS code (i.e., minify the contents of inline `<script>` tags), please set this to a FALSE value.
 This can be helpful if your site (for whatever reason) is incompatible with the inline JS compression routines.
  NOTE: if you disable this due to an incompatibility, please report it via GitHub so the issue can be resolved for everyone.

 - (boolean)`compress_css_code` TRUE by default.
-If you prefer NOT to compress CSS files (i.e. minify the underlying CSS code), please set this to a FALSE value.
+If you prefer NOT to compress CSS files (i.e., minify the underlying CSS code), please set this to a FALSE value.
 This can be helpful if your site (for whatever reason) is incompatible with the CSS compression routines.
  NOTE: if you disable this due to an incompatibility, please report it via GitHub so the issue can be resolved for everyone.

 - (boolean)`compress_js_code` TRUE by default.
-If you prefer NOT to compress JS files (i.e. minify the underlying JS code), please set this to a FALSE value.
+If you prefer NOT to compress JS files (i.e., minify the underlying JS code), please set this to a FALSE value.
 This can be helpful if your site (for whatever reason) is incompatible with the JS compression routines.
  NOTE: if you disable this due to an incompatibility, please report it via GitHub so the issue can be resolved for everyone.

 - (boolean)`compress_html_code` TRUE by default.
-If you prefer NOT to compress HTML markup (i.e. the removal of extra whitespace, etc), please set this to a FALSE value.
+If you prefer NOT to compress HTML markup (i.e., the removal of extra whitespace, etc), please set this to a FALSE value.
 This can be helpful if your site (for whatever reason) is incompatible with the HTML compression routines.
  NOTE: if you disable this due to an incompatibility, please report it via GitHub so the issue can be resolved for everyone.